-I had never heard that term used before and thought that maybe it was the name of a costume jewelry manufacturing company.
+I had never heard that term used before and thought maybe it was the name of a costume jewelry manufacturing company.
 After a bit of research, however, I discovered it is not a company after all but rather a style, also known as “Regency Moderne.”

 As an interior design using bold colors with overtones of glitz and glamour, the look is often contrasted with metallic and glass accents representing both luxury and comfort.
 What a fabulous combination!

 This style originated during the 1920s with the very first interior design professional, Dorothy Draper:

 Dorothy Draper in 1942

 She encouraged actors and actresses of southern California’s movie-making industry to add drama and glamour to the decor of their beautiful estates during the Golden Era which lasted throughout the 1950s.
 The Hollywood Regency style was also used with opulent Art Deco-inspired film sets created for the movies of the 1930s of which actresses such as Jean Harlow (pictured) and Carole Lombard were a part.

 The sets were often brightly colored with upholstered fainting couches in rich velvet or satin and mirrored accent pieces.
 Audiences loved the look as it gave them an escape from having to face the bleak days ahead during the Great Depression.